Digital News Report: Australia 2016

 The Digital News Report: Australia 2016 is a collaboration between the News & Media Research Centre at the University of Canberra and the Reuters Institute for the Study of Journalism at the University of Oxford.

-The report is available for download in full from Australian Policy Online, the essential resource for policy research.
+The report is available for download in full from Analysis and Policy Observatory, the essential resource for policy research.

 Digital News Report: Australia 2015

-To download last year's Digital News Report: Australia, click here.
+To download the Digital News Report: Australia 2015, click here.

 View media coverage of the 2015 report here.